Nintendo-Video-research-project/boss-content-go/README.md

 # boss-content-go
-A work in progress go interpretation of encrypting and decrypting boss content
+A work in progress go interpretation of encrypting and decrypting boss content containers